Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Details of Watermarking Methods

 The detection process calculates a maximin variant Log Likelihood Ratio (LLR) of the detected text to assess the watermark strength score.
 Log Likelihood Ratio (LLR) is defined as:

 The total score is defined as:

 Where $\boldsymbol{x^{1:a}}$ is prompt and $\boldsymbol{x^{a+1:n}}$ is the detected text.
 Let

 Where $r_i(x_k)$ is the LLR of token $x_k$ at position $i$.
-To avoid the limitation of the original LLR, ~\cite{hu2023unbiased} proposes a maximin variant LLR.
-The calculating process of maximin variant LLR can be illustrated as follows:
+UW use a maximin variant LLR ~\cite{hu2023unbiased} to avoid the limitation of the origin LLR.
+The calculating process of maximin variant LLR can be formulated as follows:

 Where $\Delta_\mathcal{V}$ is the set of all probability distributions over the symbol set $\mathcal{V}$, and $TV$ is the total variation distance, $d$ is a hyperparameter to control $TV$, and $\left\langle \cdot, \cdot\right\rangle$ is the inner product.
 UW utilizes the maximin variant LLR to calculate the watermark strength score.